 More and more women are waiting until their 30s and 40s to have children.
 Actually, about 20 percent of women in the United States now have their first child after age 35.
 So age is an increasingly common cause of fertility problems.
 About one third of couples in which the woman is over 35 have fertility problems.

 Aging decreases a woman’s chances of having a baby in the following ways:

 Most healthy women under the age of 30 shouldn’t worry about infertility unless they’ve been trying to get pregnant for at least a year.
-At this point, women should talk to their doctors about a fertility evaluation.
+At this point, women should talk to their doctors about a fertility evaluation and opt for ayurvedic treatment for infertility.
 Men should also talk to their doctors if this much time has passed.

 Some health issues also increase the risk of fertility problems.
 So women with the following issues should speak to their doctors as soon as possible: